The Apprentice (American TV series): Video games

 At the Electronic Entertainment Expo on May 17, 2005, Legacy Interactive announced that it had purchased the rights to develop a video game based on The Apprentice.
-The game was to be released in fall 2005, on the Xbox, PlayStation Portable, and personal computer (PC).
+The game was to be released in fall 2005 on the Xbox, PlayStation Portable, and PC.
 The Apprentice was released for PC on February 28, 2006.
 The player chooses a character and is then paired up with one of four former Apprentice contestants, including Omarosa.
 The player must perform well in a series of business tasks, played across 18 minigames, to avoid a boardroom confrontation with Donald Trump and his advisors, George Ross and Carolyn Kepcher.

 Alex Navarro of GameSpot rated the game 3 out of 10 and called it a "collection of games that you can play better versions of for free or significantly cheaper elsewhere on the Internet.
 Not only are these games overly simplistic, they're just not that much fun."
 Navarro wrote, "Most offensive of all, however, is how cheaply The Apprentice handles its license.
 This game presents itself horribly.
 It looks like it was programmed hastily with Macromedia, with all the characters appearing as weirdly drawn cartoon versions of themselves."
 Navarro also criticized the game's audio clips of Donald Trump, and its short length, noting that the entire game could be completed in 20 minutes.

 On February 6, 2007, Legacy announced a new game, The Apprentice: Los Angeles, to be released online and in retail stores during the show's sixth season.
 The Apprentice: Los Angeles was released on May 1, 2007.
 The player must serve customers throughout the game's 40 levels, set in four locations.
 Depending on the player's success throughout the game, the player receives praise and criticism from Donald Trump, Donald Trump Jr., and Ivanka Trump.

 Jim Squries of Gamezebo gave the game three and a half stars out of five, and praised the "bright" and "colorful" graphics, as well as the "smooth" controls and diverse gameplay.
 Squries wrote, "Ultimately, the only disappointment to be found in The Apprentice is the slightly shoddy handling of parts of the license.
 Trump's audio clips are brief and sound like they were recorded in a tin shack, while the team-based aspects of the show could've been played up more to create additional appeal for fans of the show."

-Murdoch's attempt at Buying The Apprentice

-On March 10, 2023; It was reported that Rupert Murdoch once considered acquiring the rights to the show from NBC following the former president's 2020 defeat to Joe Biden but the deal crumbled due to a fear that Trump would "kill" the reality series by turning it into a full-time campaign vehicle for him.